Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention

 \section{Introduction}

-With the explosive growth, fake news has already caused serious threats to the public's factual judgment and the credibility of governments.
+With explosive growth, fake news has already caused severe threats to the public's factual judgment and governments' credibility.
 Especially with the wide use of social platforms, they facilitate the generation and dissemination of fake news.
-For example, during the 2016 US presidential election, a lot of fake news about presidential candidates is spread on various social platforms as well \cite{JCGZWL17}, e.g., 115 pro-Trump fake stories that were shared on Facebook a total of 30 million times, and 41 pro-Clinton fake stories shared a total of 7.6 million times are observed in \cite{AG17}.
-Such a huge amount of widely spread fake news have greatly destroyed the public persona of candidates and misled the judgment of voters.
-It has become very critical to detect fake news on social media in time to block the spread and refute them.
+For example, during the 2016 US presidential election, numerous fake news about presidential candidates is spread on various social platforms \cite{JCGZWL17}.
+For example, 115 pro-Trump fake stories shared on Facebook a total of 30 million times, and 41 pro-Clinton fake stories shared a total of 7.6 million times are observed in \cite{AG17}.
+Such a massive amount of widely spread fake news has greatly destroyed candidates' public persona and misled voters' judgment.
+It has become very critical to detect fake news on social media in time to block the spread.

 There are significant differences between fake news and traditional fraudulent information.
-First, fake news is usually edited by the creators to achieve the purpose of misleading the public.
-For instance, news about the same event published by different creators are highly similar in most contents, but fake news carries some fake contents among the objective statements.
-Although the proportion of these fake contents is negligible, this is enough to make the news as a harmful fake one.
-Second, for traditional suspicious information, like spam \cite{ACF13,XWLP12_KDD,XWLP12_WWW}, people instinctively have a precautionary mentality that makes themselves less likely to be deceived.
+First, fake news is intentionally edited by the creators to achieve the purpose of misleading the public.
+For instance, news about the same event published by different creators is highly similar in most content, but fake news carries malicious content in objective statements.
+Although the proportion of these malicious contents is negligible, this is enough to make the news a harmful fake one.
+Second, for traditional suspicious information, like spam \cite{XWLP12_KDD}, people instinctively have a precautionary mentality that makes themselves less likely to be deceived.
 But for news, people usually actively search, receive, and share without being on guard about authenticity.
-Third, spams are normally easier to be detected because of the abundant regular messages; yet, detecting fake news is incredibly challenging, since news is very time-sensitive.
-The evidence-collecting about news in the past can not benefit the detection of emerging fake news apparently.
+Third, spams usually are easier to be detected because of the abundant regular messages; yet, detecting fake news is incredibly challenging since news is very time-sensitive.
+The evidence collected about past news can not benefit the detection of emerging fake news apparently.